sublee/trueskill/docs/index.rst

 .. include:: ../changelog.rst

-Further more
+More about TrueSkill
 ~~~~~~~~~~~~

-There's the list for users.
-To subscribe the list, just send a mail to
+A mailing list is available for the users of this package.
+To subscribe, just send an email to
 trueskill@librelist.com.

-If you want to more details of the TrueSkill algorithm, see also:
+If you'd like to delve deeper into how the TrueSkill algorithm works, also see:

 - `TrueSkill: A Bayesian Skill Rating System
   <http://research.microsoft.com/apps/pubs/default.aspx?id=67956>`_